arangodb/docs-hugo/site/content/3.11/develop/http-api/graphs/named-graphs.md

                         type: boolean
         '202':
           description: |
-            Returned if the request was successful but waitForSync is false.
+            Returned if the request was successful but `waitForSync` is `false`.
           content:
             application/json:
               schema: